Otazoman/cdktf_multicloud_backend/README.md

-# Cloud to Cloud VPN Connection
+# Multi-Cloud Backend

-Building a cloud-to-cloud VPN with CDK for Terraform
+Sample placement for building a backend in multiple clouds

 # Description

-Sample for building VPN connection between AWS, Azure and GoogleCloud with CDK for Terraform
+Create a VPN connection between AWS, Google and Azure with a backend integration with CDKTF

 # Operating environment